 The Moving Picture World, from where I found the image, tell us that the “this reel was of special interest to the students of the University of Michigan, and shows how the brainy and ambitious youths of the country respond to every opportunity to learn something – even from the moving pictures.”
 That’s a tad dismissive of the value of the medium from a journal supposedly devoted to its promotion, but the students seem to be relishing the occasion.
 It was presumably deemed special, meriting the flashlight photography and all of the complications involved in setting that up.
 I’ve not been able to find out anything more about the event, but Kinemacolor films were shown regularly at the Majestic and occasionally at other Ann Arbor locations as part of mixed entertainments.
 It’s possible that there was a live stage entertainment element to this Kinemacolor show, which might explain the couple at the front.
 But the picture is no less the haunting for our not knowing everything about it, and maybe all the more so.

 Images of film audiences tend to share common features.
 They shown faces lit up by the unseen screen, capturing their rapt look before the magic of cinema, in an act of worship.
 That the faces are usually looking up accentuates this sense of worship, which could be viewed as religious or else the trusting child looking up to its parent.
-The images are the wish fulfilment of filmmakers, and occur memorably in films such as Sullivan’s Travels, Brief Encounter, Distant Voices Still Lives and Hugo.
+The images are the wish fulfilment of filmmakers, and occur memorably in films such as Sullivan’s Travels, Brief Encounter, The Long Day Closes and Hugo.
 It is an impossible image, because no one sees the audience from the screen, except for those unreal folk who populate the screen.
 It is a projected view; which exists only because it can be imagined.

 In practical terms, such images can be taken in real life.
 They are invariably at an angle to the audience, if they are showing people actually watching (as opposed to waiting to watch, as we see with Ann Arbor), for the simple reason that the camera cannot be placed in front of the screen without interrupting what is being watched.
 This can be done covertly.
 There was a notorious case in 1950 when Picture Post magazine published infra-red photographs of children watching the serial Jungle Girl at the Tooting Granada.
 The scenes of apparent distress, with images presented wholly out of context, caused much angry comment from those who would far rather children did not go to the cinema at all.
 A much more controlled experiment, funded by the Carnegie United Kingdom Trust and organised by Mary Field, head of Rank’s Children’s Film Department, used infra-red to show the responses of children to different kinds of film in a number of cinemas across the UK in 1951/52.
 Careful contextualisation (the above image shows Dunfermline children in anticipation of a challenging plot development) and publication in a respectable book (Children and Films: A Study of Boys and Girls in the Cinema ), ensured there was no controversy second time around.